basisvectors/tape-delay-daisysm/README.md

 ## Building and Installation

 *You might have to adapt the hardware connections to suit for example if you are using a daisy patch init or something else.*

+Look at hwtest/hwtest.cpp to see how exactly my hardware was wired up.

 1. Clone this repository into the `./DaisyExamples` directory to get `./DaisyExamples/tape-delay-daisysm/`.
 2. Make sure the `libDaisy` submodule is correctly initialized in `./DaisyExamples/libDaisy/`.